Women’s prison population

 - Women serve shorter prison sentences than men and for less serious offences.
-In the 12 months ending June 2011, 59% of women entering prison under sentence serve sentences of up to and including six months, compared with 48% of men.
-Theft and handling was by far the most common offence, accounting for 34% of sentenced receptions.
+In the 12 months ending March 2013, 59% of women entering prison under sentence served sentences of up to and including six months.

-- 13% of women serving sentences of under 12months had no previous convictions, compared with only 8% of men.
+- 28% of women serving sentences of under 12 months had no previous convictions, compared with only 12% of men.

 - 30% of women (as compared to 10% of men) have had a previous psychiatric admission before they come into prison.

-- Of all the women who are sent to prison, 37% say they have attempted suicide at some time in their life.
-51% have severe and enduring mental illness, 47% a major depressive disorder, 6% psychosis and 3% schizophrenia.
+- Of all the women who are sent to prison, 46% say they have attempted suicide at some time in their life.
+51% have severe and enduring mental illness, 47% have a major depressive disorder, 6% have a psychosis and 3% have schizophrenia.